Anthony-Gambale/Pygame-3D/README.md

 Figure 4 has a screen plane, with an extra point representing the camera position.
 The camera point is offset from the centre of the screen by a factor k of the normal vector.

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/3.2_plane_definition.png)
-*Figure 4: Screen defined robustly, and paired with a camera point.*
+*Figure 4: Data required to model virtual screen.*

 Whenever a transformation is made to the camera (i.e. translating the camera, rotating the camera) these transformations are applied to the camera vectors and values, rather than to the world around the camera.
-This is where computation is saved.

-## Projecting onto robustly modelled plane
+## Projecting onto virtual screen
-When using the robust plane definition, it is more difficult to project 3D models.
-My technique for this is as follows.
+The method I use for projecting space onto the virtual screen is as follows.

  - Define ray as parametric line
  - Substitute ray point into plane equation, and solve for t
  - Substitute t back into line equation to get intersection point x

-Note that I left out the algebra steps I took to get to the final result.

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/4_intersections.png)
 *Figure 5: Calculating the point of intersection of a ray and screen plane.*